Charles Hamilton, 5th Earl of Abercorn: Marriage and children

-In 1697 Abercorn signed the Association, an oath of loyalty to the King William and Queen Mary that had been introduced in reaction to the Jacobite assassination plot of 1696.
+In 1697 Abercorn signed the Association, an oath of loyalty King William and Queen Mary that had been introduced in reaction to the Jacobite assassination plot of 1696.

-On 3 April 1697 John Pryor was found murdered in the garden of the priory of Burford.
+On 3 April 1697 John Pryor was found murdered in the garden of Burford Priory.
 He had been a steward to William Lenthall, Abercorn's wife's first husband.
 Abercorn was accused of the murder and jailed but was finally acquitted.

 Death, succession, and timeline

 Abercorn died childless in Strabane in June 1701.
 His only child, Elizabeth, had predeceased him in 1699.
 His widow died on 24 May 1723 in Pall Mall, London, and was buried in the Richmond vault of the Henry VII Chapel at Westminster Abbey.

 With his death, the senior line of the Abercorns and the Strabanes failed.
 With regard to the Abercorns, the succession reverted to the next of the cadet branches descending from the five sons of the 1st Earl of Abercorn as it already had done in about 1650 when George, the 3rd Earl, died unmarried in Padua.
 As the 1st Earl's third son, William, 1st Baronet of Westport, had no children, the succession passed to the descendants of the fourth son, Sir George Hamilton, 1st Baronet, of Donalong.
 Our subject, the 5th Earl, was therefore succeeded as Earl of Abercorn by his second cousin, James Hamilton, the grandson of Sir George.
 James Hamilton would thus become the 6th Earl of Abercorn.

-With regard to the Strabanes, Charles, our subject, was the 6th Baron, and the last heir-male of Claud Hamilton, the 2nd Baron, to whom the title was regranted after the 2nd Earl had resigned it.
+With regard to the Strabanes, Charles, our subject, was the 6th Baron, and the last heir-male of Claud Hamilton, the 2nd Baron, to whom the title had been regranted after the 2nd Earl had resigned it.
 The succession, therefore, needed to make use of the special remainder, which also allowed succession through heirs-male from the body of the grantee's father.
 Therefore, not only the Scottish but also the Irish title devolved to his second cousin, James Hamilton.
 James, therefore, became 6th Earl of Abercorn and 7th Baron Hamilton of Strabane.
 From that time on these two titles merged and would always be worn by the same person.